elyra-ai/elyra/docs/source/user_guide/pipelines.md

       --runtime-config kfp-shared-tekton
 ```

 Note: Refer to the [Managing runtime configurations using the Elyra CLI](runtime-conf.html#managing-runtime-configurations-using-the-elyra-cli) topic in the _User Guide_ for details on how to list and manage runtime configurations.
+If the specified `--runtime-config` is not compatible with the specified pipeline an error is raised.

 ### Exporting pipelines